damianhakert/damianhakert.github.io/source/handbook/index.html.md

 [One Tab](https://www.one-tab.com/) tames tabs into a list which can be sorted and exported.

+### Check whom occupies a given port
+When the GitLab Development Kit cannot start using the `./run` command and unicorn terminates because port 3000 is already in use you will have to check what process does.
+Running `sudo lsof -i -n -P | grep TCP | grep 3000` will yield the offender so this process can be killed.
+It might be wise to alias this command in your `.bash_profile` or equivalent for your shell.

 ## Using Git to update this website<a name="starting-with-git"></a>

 ### Start using GitLab